code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 the reserved space for operators.

-*The reserved space is calculated by multiplying the number of operators and the maximum principal per operator*
+*The reserved space is calculated by multiplying the number of operators and the maximum staked LINK amount per operator*

 ```solidity